Ample groupoids, topological full groups, algebraic K-theory spectra and infinite loop spaces: Introduction

-Our first main result identifies the reduced homology of $\Kz(\fB_G)$ with the groupoid homology of $G$ as introduced in \cite{CM} and studied in \cite{Mat12}. \begin{introtheorem}[see Theorem~\ref{thm:HKB=HG}] Let $G$ be an ample groupoid with locally compact Hausdorff unit space.
+Our first main result identifies the (reduced) stable homology of $\Kz(\fB_G)$ with the groupoid homology of $G$ as introduced in \cite{CM} and studied in \cite{Mat12}. \begin{introtheorem}[see Theorem~\ref{thm:HKB=HG}] Let $G$ be an ample groupoid with locally compact Hausdorff unit space.
 Then we have

-\end{introtheorem} For the second main result, we need the assumption that $G$ is minimal, i.e., every $G$-orbit is dense in $\Gn$.
+\end{introtheorem} For the second main result, we need the assumption that $G$ is minimal, i.e., every $G$-orbit is dense in $\Gn$, and that the unit space of $G$ does not have isolated points.
+These two conditions are necessary for Theorem~\ref{thm:IntroB}.
 We also require $G$ to have comparison, which roughly means that $G$-invariant measures on $\Gn$ control when one compact open subspace of $\Gn$ can be transported into another by compact open bisections of $G$.
-In this setting, we can identify group homology of the topological full group $\bmF(G)$ with the homology of $\Omega^{\infty}_0 \Kz(\fB_G)$, the connected component of the base point in $\Omega^{\infty} \Kz(\fB_G)$. \begin{introtheorem}[see Theorem~\ref{thm:HFG=HOKB}] Let $G$ be an ample groupoid whose unit space is locally compact Hausdorff without isolated points.
+Comparison appears naturally and is needed for the key ingredient, Morita invariance (see Theorem~\ref{introthm:Morita}), which allows us to compare compact open subspaces of the unit space and the corresponding topological full groups of the restricted groupoids in homology.
+Under these assumptions, we can identify group homology of the topological full group $\bmF(G)$ with the homology of $\Omega^{\infty}_0 \Kz(\fB_G)$, the connected component of the base point in $\Omega^{\infty} \Kz(\fB_G)$. \begin{introtheorem}[see Theorem~\ref{thm:HFG=HOKB}] Let $G$ be an ample groupoid whose unit space is locally compact Hausdorff without isolated points.
 Assume that $G$ is minimal and has comparison.
 Then we have